 - The committee comes together in person, and in a one-day marathon session discusses every proposal.
 Any proposal which received unanimous yesses is automatically accepted.
 Similarly any proposal which received unanimous nos is rejected.
 This process normally takes only about 30 minutes.

 - The remainder of the day is spent discussing proposals which had split decisions and/or a lot of maybes.
 The committee aims for consensus about the 80-90 proposals which will be selected.
-This is a lengthy process.
-Last year's meeting took about 12 hours.
-Yes, there was a lot of coffee.
+This is a lengthy process -- last year's meeting took about 12 hours.

 - Committee members recuse themselves from the discussion as necessary should they recognize a proposal which came from one of their students.